databricks-industry-solutions/security-analysis-tool/terraform/gcp/TERRAFORM_GCP.md

 Additional Considerations:

-Your jobs may fail if there was a pre-existing secret scope named sat_scope when you run terraform apply.
-To remedy this, you will need to change the name of your secret scope in secrets.tf, re-run terraform apply, and then navigate to /Repos/<your_email_address>/security-analysis-tool.git/notebooks/Utils/initialize and change the secret scope name in  6 places (3 times in CMD 4 and 3 times in CMD 5).
+Your jobs may fail if there was a pre-existing secret scope named `sat_scope` when you run `terraform apply`.
+To remedy this, you will need to change the name of your secret scope in `secrets.tf`, re-run terraform apply, and then navigate to `/Repos/<your_email_address>/security-analysis-tool.git/notebooks/Utils/initialize` and change the secret scope name in  6 places (3 times in CMD 4 and 3 times in CMD 5).
 You then can re-run your failed jobs.

 Congratulations!!!
 [Please review the setup documentation for the instructions on usage, FAQs and general understanding of SAT setup](https://github.com/databricks-industry-solutions/security-analysis-tool/blob/main/docs/setup.md)